All About Mucositis

 What is mucositis?

-Oral mucositis can lead to several problems:
+Oral mucositis can lead to problems such as:

 • Pain.

-• Nutritional issues as a result of not eating enough.
+• Nutritional issues from not eating enough.

 • Increased risk of infection due to open sores in the mucosa.